checkmateman57/Blackjack/README.md

 <img width="271" height="152" alt="image" src="https://github.com/user-attachments/assets/14ff3808-e3a4-497f-aff3-59c592dc4347" />

-That image honestly an accurate representation of my code
+That image honestly an accurate representation of my code, it works but who knows how.